cthornsb/OtterGB/README.md

 ### Using bootstrap ROMs

 OtterGB supports custom bootstrap ROMs on startup.
 Bootstraps have a maximum length of 16 kB and must contain compiled LR35902 code.
-They must also contain no vital code between addresses 0x100 and 0x200 (byte numbers 256 to 512) because the cartridge ROM header needs to be visible to the emulator.
+Bootstraps must not use ROM addresses 0x100 to 0x200 (byte numbers 256 to 512) because the cartridge ROM header needs to be visible to the emulator.
 Bootstrap program entry point must be byte 0, although you could use a `JP` at byte 0 to jump to the start of the program.

 By default, bootstrap programs are expected to exist in a subdirectory named `./bootstraps/` which must be placed in the same directory as the executable in order to function.
 The expected filenames for the DMG and CGB bootstrap ROMs are `dmg_boot.bin` and `cgb_boot.bin` respectively.
-If OtterGB fails to locate the bootstrap ROMs, it will simply ignore them and start the input ROM immediately.
+You may also specify bootstrap filenames by using config file variables **BOOTSTRAP_PATH_DMG** and **BOOTSTRAP_PATH_CGB** for DMG and CGB games respectively.
+If OtterGB fails to locate the bootstrap ROMs, it will simply print a warning and start the input ROM immediately.

-The standard DMG and CGB bootstrap ROMs are not included with OtterGB because they contain potentially copyrighted material, but you can find them online.
+The standard DMG and CGB bootstrap ROMs are not included with OtterGB because they contain copyrighted material, but you can find them online.

 ## Running ROMs